Hugius/FabiEngine3D/doc/markdown/SOUND3D.md

 - Each of these sound instances can be started and stopped individually.
 - Every sound instance plays on a unique sound channel (with a maximum of 1024).
 - Sound channels make sure that all the sound waves are mixed together.
-- Some audio modifications (volume, speed, pitch) might have no effect, because they are unsupported by the sound card.
 - Stereo audio is supported.
 - If no audio device is connected, sounds cannot be started and all sounds are stopped immediately.
 - Volume cannot be changed, because it is calculated by FabiEngine3D based on the sound position.